 For a real treat, considering reserving a Denver hotel for a night or two and making a staycation out of it.
 The RiNo and LoDo neighborhoods are filled with lots of great options, all within walking distance of many of the best attractions in Denver.
 Check out our complete guide to the best areas to stay in Denver for more suggestions.

-Also, if you’re looking to broaden your adventures beyond Castle Rock, be sure to check out our list of all the best places to go in Colorado!
+You’ll find all kinds of fun things to do in Castle Rock, Colorado that cover a variety of interests.
+The beautiful community is a convenient suburban living spot, a fun outdoor playground, and a great area for shopping.
+But to broaden your adventures beyond Castle Rock, be sure to check out our list of all the best places to go in Colorado!